clsty/tinydots/README.md

 This project is:
 - A starter or template for beginner to use Nix on non-NixOS distro.
-- A lightweight repo which setups basic desktop environment (based on Hyprland and waybar) quickly.
+- A lightweight repo which setups minimal desktop environment (based on Hyprland and waybar) quickly.
 - An elegant solution for Debian stable users (e.g. the repo owner, @clsty) who want to use Hyprland.

 ## Features